Become a Listing Partner

 helpNYC lists programs at the program level, not the organization level. helpNYC's Listing Team will ask to meet with a program's director(s) or the direct service provider(s) to get program-level information.

-For large organizations that have several programs, the helpNYC Listings Team will ask to meet with the organization's senior leadership to create an organizational onboarding plan to onboard the individual programs.
+For large organizations that have several programs, the helpNYC Listings Team will ask to meet with the organization's senior leadership to create an organizational onboarding plan and schedule to onboard the individual programs, which includes meeting with individual program staff.

 Listing Partner Lifecycle